LiMinggang/madedit-mod/README.txt

-12.Fix: Replace buggy wxChoice with wxComboBox for Dictionary selection 13.Fix: Syntax combo box status is not updated while switching among opened files 14.Fix: Unicode converting bug if character is greater than 0x10000 in ConvertChinese chars(Windows only) 15.Fix: Safe mode in Chinese convertion #293
+12.Fix: Replace buggy wxChoice with wxComboBox for Dictionary selection 13.Fix: Syntax combo box status is not updated while switching among opened files 14.Fix: Unicode converting bug if character is greater than 0x10000 in ConvertChinese chars(Windows only) 15.Fix: Safe mode in Chinese conversion #293
 16.Fix: Regex search bug in FindTextNext
 17.Fix: Regex search bug in FindTextPrevious
 18.Update wxWidgets to 3.1.3